This page contains information about transgender populations, support groups and resources for transgender/cross-dressers, their spouses and families.

 Advancing equality through advocacy, collaboration and empowerment.

-NCTE was founded in 2003 by transgender activists who saw the urgent need for a consistent voice in Washington DC for transgender people.
+National Center for Transgender Equality (NCTE) was founded in 2003 by transgender activists who saw the urgent need for a consistent voice in Washington DC for transgender people.
 Leveraging decades of experience on the frontlines of power, we shift government and society towards a future where we are no less than equal.
-A4TE was founded in 2024 as the National Center for Transgender Equality (NCTE) and Transgender Legal Defense and Education Fund (TLDEF), two long-time champions for the trans community, merged together as one organization.
+A4TE was formed in 2024 as NCTE and Transgender Legal Defense and Education Fund (TLDEF), two long-time champions for the trans community, merged together as one organization.
 A4TE builds on their successes to boldly imagine a world where trans people live our lives joyfully and without barriers.
 They are a good resource for information and association.

 GLAAD Religion and Values Program*